A demonstration of an ever-increasing effort to balance supply and demand in the energy market

 Flexibility Marketing Business Model

-In a previous blog post, the important balance between supply and demand in the energy market has already been discussed.
+, the important balance between supply and demand in the energy market has already been discussed.
 In the future, this equilibrium will only be achieved through ever-increasing expenses.
 For example, the costs for congestion management increased from about €350 million in 2014 to about €1,000 million in 2015 (according to Redispatch in Germany; BDEW 2016).
 The system requires flexibility on the supply and demand side to efficiently use the supply-dependent generation.
 The need for available flexibility, e.g., in the form of demand-side management, is increasing and will continue to become more important in the future.

 The business model described here aims at this demand and shows possibilities to use it economically.